 Where the Legal Market Currently Stands

-According to a report from the Center on Ethics and the Legal Profession at the Georgetown University Law Center and The Thomson Reuters Institute, the COVID-19 Pandemic of 2020-21 has forced legal employers to rethink how they manage their operations, deliver legal services, and treat their employees— including those in Chicago.
+According to a report from the Center on Ethics and the Legal Profession at Georgetown University Law Center and The Thomson Reuters Institute, the COVID-19 Pandemic of 2020-21 significantly impacted the legal industry, leading to various changes in how legal employers, including those in Chicago, manage their operations, deliver legal services, and treat their employees.

 During the upcoming year, expect these trends to reshape Chicago’s legal landscape: